 Analytics: Any tool or program that tracks user behavior, such as traffic to a website, duration of visits, and conversions.
 Google Analytics is a popular product.
-Within the Google My Business dashboard, the latest iteration of analytics data is called Insights.
+Within the Google Business Profile dashboard, the latest iteration of analytics data is called Insights.

 Audit: In local SEO, the term ‘audit’ is often used to describe a thorough analysis of an aspect of a company's marketing.
 This could include a citation audit, a content audit, or a competitive audit.

 Canonical Tags: A canonical tag is a way of telling search engines that a specific URL represents the master copy of a page.
 Practically speaking, the canonical tag tells the search engines which version of a URL you want to appear in the search results.